API-Skeletons/doctrine-graphql/hydrators.rst

     $array['name']
     $array['description']

-The `Zend Framework documentaion on Hydrators <https://framework.zend.com/manual/2.4/en/modules/zend.stdlib.hydrator.html>`_ is a good read for background about coding hydrators from scratch.
+The `Laminas documentaion on Hydrators <https://docs.laminas.dev/laminas-hydrator/v3/quick-start/>`_ is a good read for background about coding hydrators from scratch.

-The `Doctrine Hydrator documentation <https://github.com/doctrine/DoctrineModule/blob/master/docs/hydrator.md>`_ is more complete and more pertinent to this repository.
-A notable section is `By Value and By Reference <https://github.com/doctrine/DoctrineModule/blob/master/docs/hydrator.md#by-value-and-by-reference>`_
+The `Doctrine Laminas Hydrator documentation <https://github.com/doctrine/doctrine-laminas-hydrator>`_ is more complete and more pertinent to this repository.
+A notable section is By Value and By Reference.

 Generating a Skeleton Configuration